rudyn2/cc5114/src/genetic_programming/README.md

 # The little hack

-From the implementation of the genetic algorithm we know the most important things to specify are the fitness function and the individual generator.
+From the implementation of the genetic algorithm we know that the most important things to specify are the fitness function and the individual generator.
 In the case of the individual generator, the requirements says that this must be a "class" whose instances are some individual that can be evaluated using the specified fitness function.
 The problem is that this class must be such as the only parameter that can receive is the gen size or